Strobotti/php-jwk/CONTRIBUTING.md

 ### Git Commit Messages

+* use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to make the commit messages more readable and to allow for automatic semantic versioning and changelog generation
-* Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("add feature" not "added feature")
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Use the imperative mood ("move cursor to..." not "moves cursor to...")
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters, or less

 ## License